Does my work fall under the federal regulations?

 If so, what do I need to do?

-Any activities that satisfy the following definitions must be reviewed through IRB procedures:
+Any activities that satisfy the following definitions must be reviewed through Institutional Review Board (IRB) procedures:

 Research means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.